ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/deploy_get_started.md

 You can edit API Gateway configuration in a Policy Studio project, and deploy to specified API Gateway instances running in an API Gateway group.
 You can deploy projects based on existing configuration, configuration packages, factory configuration, or a running API Gateway instance.

-Policy Studio also enables you to create configuration packages (`.fed`, `.pol`, or `.env` files), and to deploy projects based on configuration packages to API Gateway instances.
+Policy Studio also enables you to create configuration packages (`.fed`, `.tar.gz`, `.pol`, or `.env` files), and to deploy projects based on configuration packages to API Gateway instances.

 You can also deploy API Gateway configuration packages in the API Gateway Manager web console.
 Alternatively, you can use the `managedomain` script to create and deploy deployment packages (`.fed` files) on the command line.